 How Much Do Gloves Help Wide Receivers?

-Gloves don’t help a football player catch better, they just help in securing the football.
+Gloves don’t help a football player catch better; they just help in securing the football.
 If a player doesn’t have good catching skills, gloves will be no help to them.

-If you’re looking to play wide receiver, we recommend catching 100 passes a day in order to maximize your catching ability.
+If you’re looking to play wide receiver, we recommend catching 100 passes a day to maximize your catching ability.
 Learn how the football fits the hands and how to best position your hands when catching a football.